Filippo831/neural-network/readme.md

-# neural network from scatch
+# neural network from scratch
 trying to build a neural network using c from scratch